Rukai people: Headhunting

 According to a Rukai informant in Wutai, Pingtung, the Rukai themselves did not practise headhunting, meaning they would specifically hunt their enemies' heads.
 Rather, when an enemy intruded into their living space, they would cut off their enemy's head, and then return to their village, carrying the head with them.
 This was the law of the land.
 However, they would not enter the village with the head, but rather take it to a special, nearby place where they would perform a solemn prayer.
 The head belonged to their enemy, but human life was special and needed to be respected.
 Though, the act of taking a head in defense of your tribe meant you were brave.
 The idea the Rukai intentionally attacked their enemies to take their heads, and hence that they were headhunters, is an issue the informant felt needs to be addressed.

+Sovereignty issues

+The government relocated several Rukai villages following the damage to southern Taiwan from Typhoon Morakot.
+This mandated move threatened Rukai culture and prompted Rukai groups to begin community-based conservation programs to help local Rukai communities assert sovereignty over traditional lands.